Mburnand-tech/News_Server/README.md

 ## **Summary**

 This repository contains an example of a RESTful API that was created as part of a one-week solo sprint while I was a student at Northcoders.
-A sister project to [Front-End](https://github.com/Mburnand-tech/NC_News).
+A sister project to its Front-End [NC_News](https://github.com/Mburnand-tech/NC_News).

 It has been designed to provide the functionality for a Reddit-style news aggregation and comments board.
 The API provides endpoints for managing articles, users, likes and comments.
 The project demonstrates my proficiency in developing and launching a RESTful API using JavaScript, Node.js, Express.js, and PostgreSQL.
 It showcases my ability to implement a functional and user-friendly system for managing content.